io7m-com/ervilla/README.md

 ### Features

   * Conveniently and reliably start containers using `podman` in test suites.
+  * Programmable readiness checks for checking if a container is really ready for use.
   * Written in pure Java 21.
   * [OSGi](https://www.osgi.org/) ready.
   * [JPMS](https://en.wikipedia.org/wiki/Java_Platform_Module_System) ready.